 In this research I was particularly interested in what daily agricultural practices and negotiations can tell us about cultivating autonomy and also regarding the contentious politics of maintaining a primarily subsistence-based lifestyle while also interacting in the global marketplace through fair trade coffee sales.

-This research was funded by a range of grants and is the basis of a book manuscript in progress.
-It is also the subject of papers published with Political Geography and Environment and Planning D: Society and Space.
+This research was funded by a range of grants and is the basis of a book manuscript under advance contract with University of Minnesota Press for publication in the Diverse Economies and Livable Worlds Series (2019 expected publication).
+It is also the subject of the journal articles below:

 “Reframing Autonomy in Political Geography: A Feminist Geopolitics of Autonomous Resistance.”
 Political Geography 58 (May 2017): 24–35.

 Other Related media:

 Report for the Global Studies Institute: “Naylor on Farmers in Mexico”